 - From the renamed/old SI config directory, check if you have a file named “custom.config.php“.
 If so, copy it to the new SI config directory.
 If not, make a copy of the old config.php file, naming it “custom.config.php“, then copy this file to the new SI config directory.
 Note that updates only overlay the config file which is then used by SI to update your custom.config.php file.

-- Verify that you have both a config.php and a custom.config.php file in the new directory.
+- Verify that you have both the config.php installed from the simpleinvoices-master_2019.2.zip file, and a custom.config.php file from the backup of your old SI directory.
+Both these files must reside in the new config directory.
 From this point forward, all your configuration changes will be made to the custom.config.php file.

 Proceed to the, First Use Of Update, topic instructions below.